aduffy70/Protocols/RAD-seq_protocol.md

 | DMSO | uL | 0.2 | 22 |
 | iProof Taq | uL | 0.2 | 22 |

-Note: PCR premix is 9uL of 100uM primer1 + 9uL of 100uM primer2 + 162uL water (5uM each primer or 10uM primer total)
+Note: PCR premix is 5uM each primer or 10uM primer total:
+  * 9uL of 100uM primer1
+  * 9uL of 100uM primer2
+  * 162uL water

 20uL reaction, in PCR machine: 98C for 30 sec, 30 cycles of: 98C for 20sec, 60C for 30sec, 72C for 40sec, final extension at 72C for 10 min.